This is an update on an old post and contains affiliate links.

 3. Lie in a hammock.

-My parachute hammock is brilliantly portable.
-It folds to the size of a bum bag.
-I love it.
+I love my parachute hammock by Ticket to the Moon It folds to the size of a bum bag.
 There is nothing better than escaping the stifling heat of our apartment setting up the hammock by the river.
-This one comes with thick tree-friendly straps, so it doesn’t damage the trees.
-It took me a few attempts to get the tension in the straps right so that my bottom was not dragging on the ground.
-This parachute hammock snuggles around you and directs your attention up to the clouds and the tops of the tree – perfect for mindfulness.
+This one comes with thick straps, so it doesn’t damage the trees.
+It did take me a few attempts to get the tension in the straps right so that my bottom was not dragging on the ground, though.
+Once its is set up the parachute hammock snuggles around you and directs your attention up to the clouds and the tops of the tree – perfect for mindfulness.
 I like to take a book or a journal, to read and capture my thoughts.
 However, a word to the wise, put reading material inside of the hammock pocket rather than the ground.
-It makes them easier to reach and less likely you’ll fall out as you try.
+It makes them easier to reach and less likely you’ll fall out as you try!

 Some days are hammock days